gittuf/gittuf/docs/cli/gittuf_trust_add-controller-repository.md

 ### Synopsis

-The 'add-controller-repository' command registers a controller repository in the repository's root of trust.
-It is used to add and configure a controller repository, including its name, location, and initial root principals.
+The 'add-controller-repository' command adds a controller repository to the repository's root of trust.
+It is used to designate a repository whose global rules this repository inherits.

 ```
 gittuf trust add-controller-repository [flags]